Choose a new cookbook worth up to £28 when you subscribe to our magazine.

 Once the pork is ready, take it out of the roasting tin, cover with foil and leave to rest.
 Pour the juices from the roasting tin into a jug and leave to separate.
 Pour off the fat layer and transfer the remaining juices to a large sauté pan.
 Simmer over a high heat, stirring, until reduced to a rich gravy.

 Once rested, cut the pork into pieces – it should pull apart with very little effort – and break the crackling into shards.
-Serve the pork and crackling with the gravy poured over and mustard mash, honey-roasted carrots and quick pickled red cabbage on the side (see goes well with below right).
+Serve the pork and crackling with the gravy poured over and mustard mash, honey-roasted carrots and quick pickled red cabbage on the side (see goes well with below).